getwrench/open_mustang/README.md

       BuiltList<$Vehicle> vehicles;  // Use immutable versions of List/Map inside Model classes

       @SerializeField(false)
-      String errorMsg; // errorMsg field will not be persisted }
+      String errorMsg; // errorMsg field will not be included when $User model is persisted }
     ```